 Local Student Qualifies To Compete At World's Largest Rodeo

-Denver – Trista Hovde, a 11th grade student at Sidney High School has earned a position on the North Dakota state/provincial National High School rodeo team and will be traveling with fellow teammates to Guthrie, OK, July 17-23 to compete at the 72nd annual National High School Finals Rodeo (NHSFR) in the barrel racing, girls cutting and reined cow horse competitions.
+Denver – Trista Hovde, a 10th grade student at Sidney High School has earned a position on the North Daktoa National High School rodeo team and will be traveling with fellow teammates to Rock Springs, Wyo., July 14-20 to compete at the 71st annual National High School Finals Rodeo (NHSFR) in the Girls Cow Cutting & Barrel Racing competitions.
+Trista took 2nd place in both events for the state.
+Only the top four in each event qualifies for Nationals.

-Featuring more than 1,650 contestants form 43 states, five Canadian Provinces, Australia and Mexico, the NHSFR is the world's largest rodeo.
-In addition to competing for more than $150,000 in prizes, NHSFR contestants will also be competing for more than $375,000 in college scholarships and the chance to be named an NHSFR World Champion.
-To earn this title, contestants must finish in the top 20 – based on their combined times/scores in the first two rounds – to advance to Thursday evening's final round.
+Featuring more than 1,650 contestants from 43 states, five Canadian Provinces, Australia and Mexico, the NHSFR is the world's largest rodeo.
+In addition to competing for more than $150,000 in prizes, NHSFR contestants will also be competing for more thank $375,000 in college scholarships and the chance to be named an NHSFR World Champion.
+To earn this title, contestants must finish in the top 20-based on their combined times/scores in the first two rounds - to advance to Saturday evening's final round.
 World champions will then be determined based on their three-round combined times/scores.

-Again, this year, the Thursday championship performance will be televised nationally as a part of the Cinch Highschool Rodeo Tour telecast series on RFD-TV.
+Again this year, the Saturday championship performance will be televised nationally as a part of the Cinch High School Rodeo Tour telecast series on RFD-TV.
 Live broadcasts of each NHSFR performance will air online at http://www.RidePass.com.
-Performance times begin at 7 p.m. on July 17 and competition continues daily at 9 a.m. and 7 p.m. through July 23.
+Performance times begin at 7 p.m. on July 14 and competition continues daily at 9 a.m. and 7 p.m. through July 20.
 Make sure to catch the action!

-Along with great rodeo competition and the chance to meet new friends from around the world, NHSFR contestants have the opportunity to enjoy shooting sports, volleyball, family-oriented activities, church services provided by Golden Spur Ministries, and shopping at the at the NHSFR tradeshow.
+Along with great rodeo competition and the chance to meet new friends from around the world, NHSFR contestants have the opportunity to enjoy shooting sports, volleyball, contestant dances, family-oriented activities, church services sponsored by the Fellowship of Christian Cowboys, and shopping at the NHSFR tradeshow.